-X-rays are used to evaluate the location and severity of the elbow fracture.
+X-rays are used to evaluate the location and severity of the broken bone.
 This helps doctors and patients make an informed decision on treatment.
-Often 2 or more x-rays are taken to show the injury pattern.
-If the elbow is broken into many smaller pieces, a CT(Computed Tomography) scan is often ordered to help with accurate diagnosis and surgical planning.
+Often two or more x-rays are taken to show the injury pattern.
+If the elbow is broken into many smaller pieces, a CT (Computed Tomography) scan is often ordered to help with accurate diagnosis and surgical planning.

 Elbow Fracture Treatment

 Simple fractures where the bones are non-displaced usually don’t require surgery.
 In cases where the bones have moved out of place, elbow fracture surgery may be required.

 Most elbow fractures in adults require surgery.
 However, several types of elbow fractures can be treated without surgery.
 If the fracture is nondisplaced, these can often be treated in a splint or hinged elbow brace.
 Nondisplaced, small radial head fractures are often treated in this manner.
 In patients with multiple medical problems or in whom surgery is unsafe, non-operative care is sometimes indicated even in displaced fractures.

 If non-operative care is chosen, regular follow-up care for a physical exam and xrays is important to ensure that the fracture stays in good position and heals appropriately.
 Cutting down or quitting smoking and tight blood sugar control if you are a diabetic is important for the healing process.
 One fall or continued lack of compliance with bracing can pull the bone ends apart and result in the need for surgery.

 Depending on health and injury pattern this elbow can take 3-4 months to heal without surgery.
 The elbow is prone to stiffness when immobilized.
 Intense physical therapy for shoulder and elbow range of motion is often required once bone has healed enough to prevent displacement with motion

 Surgical Treatment for Elbow Fractures